sarastro-nl/fibonacci-heap/README.md

 # fibonacci-heap
-c implementation of a fibonacci heap
+C implementation of a [fibonacci heap](https://en.wikipedia.org/wiki/Fibonacci_heap).

-This implementation is loosly based on the python files shown in [these videos](https://www.youtube.com/watch?v=0vsX3ZQFREM&list=PL9xmBV_5YoZNkwWDXcSiZjMgacw2P0U2j&index=1) by Michael Sambol.
+This implementation is loosly based on the python files shown in [these videos](https://www.youtube.com/watch?v=0vsX3ZQFREM&list=PL9xmBV_5YoZNkwWDXcSiZjMgacw2P0U2j&index=1) by Michael Sambol but with some improvements in efficiency.

 The following functions for a fibonacci heap are implemented: